VU-Programming/OOFP-snake/Readme.md

 An example of an immutable game state can be found in the [Sokoban example](https://gitlab.com/vu-oofp/gamebase/-/tree/sokoban) in the [immutable sokoban logic class](https://gitlab.com/vu-oofp/gamebase/-/blob/sokoban/src/main/sokoban/logic/SokobanLogic.scala).
-To get the full 1.5 points, you need to:
+To get the full 1.0 point, you need to:
 * Not use mutable containers (Arrays and others)
 * Use a GameState that contains only vals
 * Use a var only to keep track of the current gamestate